denson/superset/README.md

 ```
 cd /etc/nginx/sites-enabled/
 ls
+# You will probably see a file named "default"

-# If there is anything you can remove as follows
+# You can remove as follows
-rm file-to-be-removed.conf
+sudo rm default
 ```

 - Now create a config file in sites-available and hard link it to sites-enabled